SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 The User Terminals page contains the **User Terminals** table.
 This table shows the Starlink terminals that are linked to the accounts for which polling is enabled.

-The columns **Device ID**, **Account Number** and **Service Line Number** in this table are hidden by default.
+The columns **Device ID**, **Account Number**, and **Service Line Number** in this table are hidden by default.
 You can show them by right-clicking the table column header, selecting **Columns**, and then selecting the columns you want to show.

 As the Telemetry API does not always return the user terminals consistently, the connector will keep the terminals that are no longer returned by the API in the table for maximum one day.
 When the **Info Logging Level** of the element log file is raised to *Level 1* or higher, you will see a line in the log file when one or more terminals are still in the table but were not returned by the API.

 Terminals that are no longer returned by the API for more than one day will be removed from the table.
 This action can also be logged in the element log file.
 The **Timestamp** column is used to determine the latest timestamp of when a row was updated.

 User terminals for which the Timestamp column shows **N/A** are returned by the Management API and not by the Telemetry API.
-In other words, no telemetry (Signal Quality, Downlink Throughput, etc.) can be shown for these.
+This means no telemetry (Signal Quality, Downlink Throughput, etc.) can be shown for these.

 The **Device Name** column will show the service nickname if a service is active on the user terminal.
-The Device ID is used as Device Name if no service is active.
+The device ID is used as device name if no service is active.

 ### Alerts Page